 - Write a network reconnaissance tool that uses SCAPY, StringsIO, and PIL to reassemble TCP packet streams, extract data payloads such as images, display images, extract metadata such as GPS coordinates, and link those images with GPS coordinates to Google maps.

-- Capture the Flag - Test your ability to apply your new tools and coding skills in a penetration testing challenge.
+Capture the flag - Test your ability to apply your new tools and coding skills

 Press & Reviews